dashingsoft/pyarmor/src/mechanism.md

 When restrict mode is disabled, it means obfuscated scripts can be imported from any other scripts.
 So every code object must be obfuscated again as soon as it returns.
-Pyarmor insert a `try...finally` block in each code object, it will modify each code object as the following way:
+PyArmor insert a `try...finally` block in each code object, it will modify each code object as the following way: